Treble (rugby league): 1927-28

 Swinton Lions won their only treble in 1927-28 before going on to win All Four Cups.
 They started by beating Warrington 5-3 in the Challenge Cup and beat Featherstone Rovers 11-0 in the Championship Final after they finished top of the league.

 Wigan Warriors

 1991-92

 Wigan Warriors won their first treble in the 1991-92 season, finishing top of the league, defeating Castleford 28-12 in the Challenge Cup final and beating St Helens 48-16 in the Premiership final.

 1993-94

 Wigan won their second treble in 1993-94, finishing top of the league, defeating Leeds 26-12 in the Challenge Cup final and beating Castleford 24-20 in the Premiership final.

 1994-95

-Wigan won the treble for a record third time in the 1994-95 season, finishing top of the league, beating Leeds 30-10 in the Challenge Cup final and beating Leeds 69-12 in the Premiership final.
+Wigan won the treble for a third time in the 1994-95 season, finishing top of the league, beating Leeds 30-10 in the Challenge Cup final and beating Leeds 69-12 in the Premiership final.

+2024

+Wigan won the treble for a record fourth time in the 2024 season, finishing top of the league, beating Warrington 18-8 in the Challenge Cup final and beating Hull KR 9-2 in the Super League Grand Final.
+This was Wigan's first treble in the Super League era.

+Hull KR

+2025

+Hull KR won their first treble in 2025, finishing top of the league, defeating Warrington Wolves 8-6 in the 2025 Challenge Cup final, and beating Wigan Warriors 24-6 in the 2025 Super League Grand Final.